-American artist Joel Bergner is in Mumbai, bringing his trademark style to a giant art work to be displayed this weekend in the city
+American artist Joel Bergner's art work to be displayed this weekend in Mumbai

 Sitara studio sits at the shoulder of a lane dense with human and vehicular traffic at Lower Parel.
 Once inside this studio, the hurly-burly of commerce seem to fall away to be replaced by a bohemian vibe.
 The venue is haunt of artists, poets and performers, all looking at the city through their unique and different prisms.